 Recently I came across an interesting article titled “Feeling guilty or sinful?
 Just Wash your hands !!!“.
-The article was about understanding how not only our mental states determine our behavior but also how our behavior can help us control our mental states.
+The article was about understanding how not only our mental states determine our behaviour but also how our behaviour can help us control our mental states.

-The author refers to certain researches suggesting that people who were feeling guilty after making a mistake, feel better after taking a Bath or washing hands.
+The author refers to certain research suggesting that people who were feeling guilty after making a mistake, feel better after taking a bath or washing their hands.

 “Whenever we make a mistake of behaving in a way that is contrary to our core beliefs & values, we experience the feeling of ‘Disgust’.
 It’s important to note that we also experience ‘Disgust’ when we feel physically ‘unclean’.
 Due to evolutionary reasons too deep to discuss here, the emotion of disgust is evoked by the same neural pathway in our brain – whether it is caused by physical ‘dirtiness’ or by moral ‘impurity’.